soffyo/Dynam0RM/README.md

     }
 })
 ```
-It is possible to use multiple condition on a certain attribute
+It is possible to use multiple conditions together
 ```typescript
 {
     id: { ...attribute_type("number"), ...between(10,13) },
     name: { ...begins_with("Hor"), ...contains("j"), ...attribute_type("string") }
 }
 ```
+## Importing
+Dynam0RX consists of three main pieces:
+- The Dynam0RX Class
+- The Decorators
+- The Conditional Operators